Caterham Cars: History

 Colin Chapman's Lotus Cars launched the Series 1 Lotus Seven in 1957.
 The car was immediately embraced by enthusiasts as a low-cost, lightweight sports car and successful race car.
 Revised Series 2, Series 3 and Series 4 versions were subsequently launched in 1960, 1968 and 1970 respectively.

 Caterham Cars had been a major Lotus 7 dealer during the 1960s, and its founder, Graham Nearn, purchased the rights to continue manufacture of the Seven design from Chapman in 1973, after Lotus announced its intention to discontinue the model.
 Caterham initially restarted manufacture of the Lotus Seven Series 4; however, when this proved unpopular, production switched to a Series 3 model in 1974.

 In 1974, under the name of Seven Cars Limited, Caterham built 20 production cars with chassis numbers 1 to 20 and one prototype, with chassis number 0 (CS3 3550 – CS3 3570).

 Of the 21 cars produced in the first year, all were fitted with the Ford Lotus Twin Cam 1557cc engine, with the exception of chassis number 7 which, intended for racing, was fitted with a 1962cc twin cam engine sourced from Alfa Romeo.

 The Lotus/Caterham 7 is widely regarded by car enthusiasts and the media as one of the signature sports cars of the 20th century.
 With 2007 marking the 50th year of continuous production, the Seven still enjoys strong support and success in clubman-style racing.

+Graham Macdonald joined Caterham in 2007 and spent five years as Chief Financial Officer before becoming CEO in 2012.
+During that period, he steered the business through various changes and challenges before securing long-term security by overseeing the acquisition by VT Holdings.

-Since 2006 Caterham Cars has been run by an ex-Lotus management team led by Ansar Ali (CEO) and Mark Edwards (COO).
-In June 2012 Ansar Ali announced he was to leave Caterham Cars and Graham Mcdonald (the company's former CFO) became the new CEO.
+Prior to that Caterham Cars has been run by an ex-Lotus management team led by Ansar Ali (CEO) and Mark Edwards (COO).

+In July 2022, Bob Laishley moved from his role of Chief Strategy Officer to CEO.

+Bob has amassed over 40 years of experience in all aspects of vehicle design, innovation, engineering, sourcing and project management.
+Culminating with six years as Program Director for NISMO road cars and sports models, including the Nissan 370z and GT-R.

+In 2021, Caterham appointed a new agency of record, Rika to be their global partner for customer strategy, marketing & media, supporting initiatives including a brand-wide CRM rollout and the development of Caterham’s digital estate.